We have been awarded at in the ghp 2019 & 2021 Fitness and Nutrition Awards with

 How to get started:

 If you want to be looked after in our thyroid health clinic, you first need to register as a patient.
-Please click on the link below, complete our registration form and either email it to us at firstname.lastname@example.org or post it to:
+Please click on the link below to register with us.
+Please complete our online registration form after registration.

 The results should at least include TSH, FT4 and FT3.
 If you had no antibody test in the past, TPO and TG antibodies should also be tested.